goncalo-oliveira/channels/README.md

 // services.AddChannelsClient( "channel1", "tcp://example.host:8080" );

 /*
-when we need to create a client, we only need to inject the `IChannelsClientFactory` interface */ public class MyClient
+when we need to create a client, we only need to inject the `IChannelFactory` interface */ public class MyClient
 {
     private readonly IChannelsClient client;

-    public MyClient( IChannelsClientFactory factory )
+    public MyClient( IChannelFactory factory )
     {
-        client = factory.CreateClient();
+        client = factory.CreateClientChannel();
     }

     public Task ExecuteAsync()